AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 # Pushing to origin

-Pushing commits from your local branch to a remote branch creates a remote copy of the changes that you made on your local branch.
+Pushing commits from your local branch to a remote branch creates a remote copy of the changes on your local branch.
-This means your changes can now be viewed locally and on GitHub.
+This means your changes are now present both locally on your computer and on GitHub.

 !!! note "Learn about pushing to origin"